The docker-compose.yml

 line can be commented out in docker-compose.yml

-container will use the files baked into the image, and will not use the local host’s files.
+.
+In this case, the container will use the files baked into the image, and will not use the local host's files.

 This will allow local configuration to replicate the cloud environment even more closely.

-Environment variables¶
+Environment variables

-The second definition is for the db
+The second definition is for the database_default

-database runs on an AWS server; locally, it runs on a Postgres instance in
+On the cloud, the application's database runs on one of our database clusters; locally, it runs on a Postgres instance in database_default

 .